katmai1/gitmantool/README.md

 ## Development

-How generate a new version
+How to generate a new version

 - Assign version number on file [setup.py](setup.py)

-- `git commit all changes`
+- Commit all changes
 - `git tag 0.1 -m "tag description"`
 - `git push --tags origin master`